A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-5. Allow the reaction to equilibrate for several minutes.
+5. Allow the mixture in test tube A to settle for several minutes.
+Observe and record any further changes.

-6. Add additional drops of Na2CO3 solution to the equilibrium mixture and stir.
+6. Add additional drops of Na2CO3 solution to test tube A, one drop at a time, observing and recording changes after each addition.

 Significance: